Galileo's escapement

-Galileo's escapement is a design for a clock escapement, invented around 1637 by Italian scientist Galileo Galilei (1564 - 1642).
-It was the earliest design of a pendulum clock.
-Since he was by then blind, Galileo described the device to his son Vincenzio, who drew a sketch of it.
+Galileo's escapement is a design for a clock escapement, invented around 1637 by Italian scientist Galileo Galilei (1564–1642).
+Galileo was one of the leading minds of the Scientific Revolution.
+He was dubbed the founder of theoretical physics.
+He is also credited with the invention of the celatone (a type of telescope) and the geometric and military compass.
+Galileo's escapement was the earliest design of a pendulum clock.
+Since Galileo was by then blind, he described the device to his son Vincenzio, who drew a sketch of it.
 The son began construction of a prototype, but both he and Galileo died before it was completed.

 Overview

 Galileo was the first to investigate the timekeeping properties of pendulums, beginning around 1603.
-His interest was sparked by his discovery that, at least for small swings, the pendulum is isochronous; its period of swing is the same for different size swings.
+His interest was sparked by his discovery that, at least for small swings, the pendulum is isochronous: its period of swing is the same for different size swings.
 He realized that this property made the pendulum useful for timekeeping.
-He also discovered that the pendulum's period is dependent on its length, and independent of the mass of the pendulum bob.
-He used freeswinging pendulums as timers in scientific experiments and for keeping time for music.
+He also discovered that the pendulum's period is dependent on its length, but independent of the mass of the pendulum bob.
+He used free-swinging pendulums as timers in scientific experiments and for keeping time for music.